April 4, 2022

 We still don’t know what tax reform, if any, will be passed through Congress and whether the 7% capital gains rate for Washington state will be upheld.
 It’s safe to say that taxes won’t be going down anytime soon, but beyond that, it’s difficult to recommend any strategies to address tax policy that hasn’t yet been passed into law.
 Adding to the challenge are volatile markets, and we don’t expect them to settle down anytime soon.
 Your Fulcrum team is here to help you navigate this turbulence and determine the best approach given your personal situation.
 Please don’t hesitate to reach out to your team.

+Unless otherwise noted, data presented in this report is from recognized financial and statistical reporting services or similar sources including but not limited to Reuters, Bloomberg, the Bureau of Labor Statistics, or the Federal Reserve.
 While the information above is obtained from reliable sources, we do not guarantee its accuracy.
 This report is limited to the dissemination of general information pertaining to Fulcrum Capital, including information about our advisory services, investment philosophy, and general economic and market conditions.
-This communication contains information that is not suitable for everyone and should not be construed as personalized investment or tax advice.
-Please consult your tax advisor to discuss your individual situation.
+This communication contains information that is not suitable for everyone and should not be construed as personalized investment advice.
 Past results are not an indication of future performance.
-There is no guarantee that the views and opinions expressed above will come to pass.
+This report is not intended to be either an expressed or implied guarantee of actual performance, and there is no guarantee that the views and opinions expressed above will come to pass.
+It is not intended to supply tax or legal advice, and there is no solicitation to buy or sell securities or engage in a particular investment strategy.
+Individual client needs, allocations, and investment strategies differ based on a variety of factors.
+Any reference to a market index is included for illustrative purposes only, as it is not possible to directly invest in an index.
+Indices are unmanaged, hypothetical vehicles that serve as market indicators.
+Index performance does not include the deduction of fees or transaction costs which otherwise reduce performance of an actual portfolio.
 This information is subject to change without notice.
 Fulcrum Capital is an SEC registered investment adviser with its principal place of business in the state of Washington.
 For additional information about Fulcrum Capital please request our disclosure brochure using the contact information below.